Explore chapters

 • You reach your savings goals

-Most coverage is offered in five- or ten-year intervals.
+Most coverage is offered in five-, ten- or twenty-year intervals.
 Some policies may offer an option to convert into whole life insurance after the term ends.

 Do I need a medical exam?